-Tacos Los Fabian has more than 40 years of experience making tempting tacos, which is apparent in every bite.
+Tacos Los Fabian has more than 40 years of experience making delicious tacos, which is apparent in every bite.

 The specialty here is the pastor tacos, done estilo Puebla (“Puebla style”), which is a city in East-Central Mexico.
 It was in this region that Lebanese immigrants settled around the turn of the 20th century.

 And this is where their descendants eventually opened restaurants that mixed the cuisine of their ancestral homeland with the traditional Mexican approaches to cooking.

 The Invention of Tacos al Pastor

 One of the delicious outcomes of this is a now-popular Mexican dish invented in the late 50s or early 60s called pastor: thin slices of meat which are marinated in spices, chiles, and pineapple, then skewered onto a metal spit just like shawarma.
 A pineapple is placed on the spit above the meat.

 When it’s time to slice off a few tacos for a customer, the taquero turns on a gas burner that sends flames over the skewered pastor.
 The meat is cooked directly on the spit, the flames lightly burning the edges.